-Social Security Disability benefits offered by the Social Security Administration or SSA is a familiar program for disabled individuals.
-Each year, an increasing number of individuals apply for disability benefits.
-The process can be complicated for people to understand., the process has become more involved for common people to understand.
-While some people are aware of the benefits the program provides, few people understand the application process.
+Disability benefits offered by the Social Security Administration or SSA is a familiar program for disabled individuals.
+Each year, an increasing number of individuals apply for disability benefits, however the complicated process can be difficult for people to understand.
+While some people are aware of the benefits the program provides, few people understand the application process itself.

-The following information is intended to provide an overview about Social Security Disability benefits, eligibility, the process of application, and more.
+The following information is intended to provide an overview about benefits, eligibility, the process of application, and more.
 It will present you with guidelines to consider as you determine the best steps to take based on your individual situation.

-- Various parameters are evaluated by the SSA to determine whether a person is eligible to receive a disability benefit.
-Social Security disability benefits are available under two different programs – Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Various parameters are evaluated by the SSA to determine whether a person is eligible to receive a disability benefit.
+Disability benefits are available under two different programs – Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 How does the SSA determine eligibility for disability benefits?